jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (1) Any person, being—may apply at an Arms Office to a member of the Police for an endorsement permitting that person to have possession of that kea gun.
-  (a) an applicant for a firearms licence or a holder of a firearms licence; and (b) a person who has been the registered owner of a kea gun since before 1 January 1984,— (2) Any person, being an applicant for a firearms licence or a holder of a firearms licence, may apply at an Arms Office to a member of the Police for an endorsement permitting that person to have possession of a pistol or a restricted weapon (other than an anti-personnel mine) in his capacity as—
+  (a) an applicant for a firearms licence or a holder of a firearms licence; and (b) a person who has been the registered owner of a kea gun since before 1 January 1984,— (2) Any person, being an applicant for a firearms licence or a holder of a firearms licence, may apply at an Arms Office to a member of the Police for an endorsement permitting that person to have possession of a pistol or a restricted weapon (other than an anti-personnel mine or a cluster munition) in his capacity as—
   (a) a member of an incorporated pistol shooting club for the time being recognised by the Commissioner for the purposes of this section; or
   (b) a bona fide collector of firearms; or
   (c) a person to whom the pistol or restricted weapon has special significance as an heirloom or memento; or